 Overview

-Nuvei provides workflows that you can run in Postman to get first-hand experience of how our server-to-server REST API 2.0 integration method works.
-Before developing and testing your own workflows using our REST 2.0 APIs, we recommend running these sample Postman workflows in our sandbox environment to understand their business principles.
+Nuvei makes available a sample Postman collection file for a number of REST API 2.0 3DS and non-3DS workflows that you can run to get first-hand experience of how our server-to-server REST API 2.0 methods work.
+Before developing and testing your workflows with REST API 2.0 methods, we recommend using this collection to run relevant workflows in our sandbox testing environment to understand its business principles.

 Getting Started